usethesource/rascal-tutor/doc/Tutor/Authoring/Authoring.md

 #### Pitfalls

-* There is no editing support or incremental course compilation available (yet).
 * Special features like code execution and cross-referencing concepts are not implemented by generic Markdown editors, so you have to wait and see what happens until you compile the course.
 * All images are referenced from `/assets/` so images have to be installed there on any website you want to include the documentation in.